 Why are mortgages necessary?

-- It is necessary for the security of the lender (usually a bank).
-Upon inability to meet the required number of payments or in case of a defaulted loan, the lending authority is empowered to seize the mortgaged asset in order to avoid losses.
+- It is necessary for the lender’s security (a bank).
+Upon inability to meet the required number of payments or in case of a defaulted loan, the lending authority is empowered to seize the mortgaged asset to avoid losses.

-- Mortgages often have a lot of flexibility with respect to the number of years before it has to be paid off or the rate of interest (fixed or adjustable).
-It provides the borrower with immediate financial assistance in the form of a loan while buying them enough time to pay it off.
+- Mortgages have a lot of flexibility concerning the number of years before it has to be paid off or the rate of interest (fixed or adjustable).
+It provides the borrower immediate financial assistance through a loan while buying them enough time to pay it off.

-- Loans against real estate usually have no restrictions with respect to how the loan is made use of – whether to fund education, a wedding, or emergency expenses.
+- Loans against real estate have no restrictions regarding how the loan is used – whether to fund education, a wedding, or emergency expenses.
 Thus it is a necessary option of collateral that is helpful to the borrower.

 Types of mortgages

-- Fixed rate – The borrower is required to pay the same rate of interest throughout the tenure, and the monthly installments do not differ from the first to the final one.
+- Fixed-rate – The borrower must pay the same interest rate throughout the tenure, and the monthly instalments do not differ from the first to the final one.

-- Adjustable rate – In this case, the interest rates remain constant for a certain period after which it begins to fluctuate according to market rates.
-Thus, the borrower may end up paying more in the long run than they had initially.
+- Adjustable rate – In this case, the interest rates remain constant for a certain period, which fluctuates according to market rates.
+Thus, the borrower may pay more in the long run than they had initially.

 Advantages of a mortgage

-- By writing off mortgage interests, you can reduce your total annual payments significantly.
-This feature does not reduce the amounts due in installments but can reduce the payable income tax to a significant degree.
+- You can reduce your total annual payments significantly by writing off mortgage interests.
+This feature does not reduce the amounts due in instalments but can reduce the payable income tax to a significant degree.

-- It is usually not possible for people to buy real estate for cash up front.
-Mortgages enable you to buy a house without having to pay the entire amount immediately.
+- It is impossible for people to buy real estate for cash upfront.
+Mortgages enable you to buy a house without paying the entire amount immediately.

 Disadvantages of a mortgage

 - The burden of debt can generate a great amount of financial distress.
-In families of certain socioeconomic backgrounds this requires them not only to cut back on certain expenditures, but often they also have to compromise their standard of living.
+In families of certain socioeconomic backgrounds, this requires them not only to cut back on certain expenditures but also to compromise their standard of living.

-- The value of the property itself may change over the years due to changing market rates.
-This has other undesirable implications on the loan taken.
+- Due to changing market rates, the property’s value may change over the years.
+This has other undesirable implications for the loan taken.